Do you require my dog to have an appointment to come to daycare?

 Should I bring anything else other than my dog for a day of daycare?

-Every dog that goes into play group must have on a quick release collar (one of the ones that you pinch both sides and it pops open), a leash, and then any meal or snack you would like to bring for them.
-Please make sure that any food baggies or containers have your dogs name on it.
-You may also bring any other personal items for your pup to have during rest periods, please just keep in mind that we will do our best to ensure all items are returned to you in the same condition as when you dropped them off but things may become damaged or lost during your dogs stay.
+Every dog that goes into play group must have on a quick release collar (one of the ones that you pinch both sides and it pops open), If you do not bring one we will rent you a collar for a $5 fee, a leash, and then any meal or snack you would like to bring for them.
+Please make sure that any food baggies or containers have your dog’s name on it.
+You may also bring any other personal items for your pup to have during rest periods, please just keep in mind that we will do our best to ensure all items are returned to you in the same condition as when you dropped them off but things may become damaged or lost during your dog’s stay.

 Is it possible that my dog may get hurt at The Dog Nest?